-Don McCasland, Program Director, is an educator and kite historian who joined the staff in 2000.
+Don McCasland, Director of Operations and former Program Director, is an educator and kite historian who joined the staff in 2000.
 He received his BFA in Visual Design for the Communication Arts from Emerson College and has taught about harnessing the wind with kites and sky appreciation for over 35 years.
 When not flying kites or teaching others to fly them, Don works with teachers and students to develop educational programs covering all aspects of Atmospheric Science and leads after-school enrichment and summer camp programs.

-Michael Iacono, Chief Scientist, leads climate research at the Observatory and has been a part-time volunteer and observer since 1987.
+Michael Iacono, Chief Scientist, leads climate research at the Observatory and has been a part-time volunteer since 1987.
+He was a part-time observer from 1987 until 2020.
 He conducts and presents studies on local climate change, and he is leading an effort to prepare a digital archive of the extensive Blue Hill daily observations.
 In addition, he manages and is a primary developer of the organization’s website.
 Mike has a M.S. in Atmospheric Science from the State University of New York at Albany, and he is also a Senior Staff Scientist at Atmospheric and Environmental Research where he conducts research on atmospheric radiation modeling.

 Matthew Douglas, Chief Observer, coordinates the daily operation of the Observing Program at Blue Hill.
 Matt has had a life-long interest in meteorology, which has culminated in him becoming an experienced forecaster and weather observer.
 He has previous experience working as a forecaster for a private weather firm in the early 2000’s.
 Matt rejoined the team at Blue Hill in August 2019, after previously working at BHO as an observer from 1997-2005.
 He became Chief Observer in early 2023.

-Benjamin Turner, Chief Observer (Emeritus), joined the staff in 2018 as an observer, and he was Chief Observer from 2019-2023.
+Benjamin Turner, Observer and former Chief Observer (2018-2021), joined the staff in 2018 as an observer, and he was Chief Observer from 2019-2023.
 Ben began his interest in the Observatory as a student intern in 2015 while pursuing his B.S. in Meteorology at Plymouth State University in New Hampshire, which he received in 2016.
 Ben is also continuing his education through an emergency management certificate program at Community College of Rhode Island.
 He has recently started a position with Summit Solar in Mansfield, MA.

 Robert Skilling, Chief Observer (Emeritus), began working at Blue Hill as a part-time observer in 1960.
 He became the Chief Observer in 1978 and served in that role until his retirement in 2015.
 As a part-time volunteer, Bob continues to contribute to preserving the continuity of the Observatory operations.